ʻIolani Palace: Royal imprisonment and trial

 When a proposed annexation treaty up for ratification, the Hawaiian Patriotic League held a protest rally at the palace on September 6, 1897.
 They gathered petition signatures in an effort to demonstrate the treaty did not have popular support.
 On August 12, 1898, U.S. troops from the came ashore and raised the Flag of the United States at the palace to mark the annexation by the Newlands Resolution.
 The Queen and other Hawaiian nobles did not attend, staying at Washington Place instead.
 The building served as the capitol of the Territory of Hawaiʻi, the military headquarters during World War II, and the State of Hawaiʻi.
 During the government use of the palace, the second-floor royal bedroom became the governor's office, while the legislature occupied the entire first floor.
 The representatives met in the former throne room and the senate in the former dining room.

-When Liliuokalani died in 1917, territorial governor Lucius E. Pinkham accorded her the honor of a state funeral in the throne room of the palace.
+When Liliʻuokalani died in 1917, territorial governor Lucius E. Pinkham accorded her the honor of a state funeral in the throne room of the palace.